Korean War Legacy Project

 Embed:

-Calvin Karram remembers how his superiors found out that he was only 17, which meant that while he could be in the service, he was too young to be in a combat position.
-Since it was only 10 days until he turned 18, they did not want to send him home as he then he would be assigned somewhere else.
-Instead, they sent him for 10 days of R & R and then back to his unit.
+Calvin Karram recalls how his superiors found out he was only seventeen, meaning that while he could be in the service, he was too young to be in a combat position.
+He explains that since it was only ten days until he turned eighteen, they were able to send him to Japan for some R & R so that he could return to his unit, having turned the proper age for combat, without having to start over with the point system for service.

 Tags: Living conditions,Rest and Relaxation (R&R)